Thermal conductivity and resistivity: Lattice waves, phonons, in dielectric solids

 Therefore, these phonons have to possess energy of $\sim k\Theta /2$, which is a significant fraction of Debye energy that is needed to generate new phonons.
 The probability for this is proportional to ${e}^{-\Theta /bT}$, with $b=2$.
 Temperature dependence of the mean free path has an exponential form ${e}^{\Theta /bT}$.
 The presence of the reciprocal lattice wave vector implies a net phonon backscattering and a resistance to phonon and thermal transport resulting finite λL, as it means that momentum is not conserved.
 Only momentum non-conserving processes can cause thermal resistance.

 At high temperatures (T > Θ), the mean free path and therefore λL has a temperature dependence T−1, to which one arrives from formula ${e}^{\Theta /bT}$ by making the following approximation ${e}^{x}\propto x\text{ },\text{ }\left(x\right) < 1$ and writing $x=\Theta /bT$.
 This dependency is known as Eucken's law and originates from the temperature dependency of the probability for the U-process to occur.

 Thermal conductivity is usually described by the Boltzmann equation with the relaxation time approximation in which phonon scattering is a limiting factor.
 Another approach is to use analytic models or molecular dynamics or Monte Carlo based methods to describe thermal conductivity in solids.

 Short wavelength phonons are strongly scattered by impurity atoms if an alloyed phase is present, but mid and long wavelength phonons are less affected.
 Mid and long wavelength phonons carry significant fraction of heat, so to further reduce lattice thermal conductivity one has to introduce structures to scatter these phonons.
 This is achieved by introducing interface scattering mechanism, which requires structures whose characteristic length is longer than that of impurity atom.
 Some possible ways to realize these interfaces are nanocomposites and embedded nanoparticles or structures.

 Prediction

 Because thermal conductivity depends continuously on quantities like temperature and material composition, it cannot be fully characterized by a finite number of experimental measurements.
 Predictive formulas become necessary if experimental values are not available under the physical conditions of interest.
 This capability is important in thermophysical simulations, where quantities like temperature and pressure vary continuously with space and time, and may encompass extreme conditions inaccessible to direct measurement.

 In fluids

-For the simplest fluids, such as dilute monatomic gases and their mixtures, ab initio quantum mechanical computations can accurately predict thermal conductivity in terms of fundamental atomic properties—that is, without reference to existing measurements of thermal conductivity or other transport properties.
-This method uses Chapman-Enskog theory to evaluate a low-density expansion of thermal conductivity.
-Chapman-Enskog theory, in turn, takes fundamental intermolecular potentials as input, which are computed ab initio from a quantum mechanical description.
+For the simplest fluids, such as monatomic gases and their mixtures at low to moderate densities, ab initio quantum mechanical computations can accurately predict thermal conductivity in terms of fundamental atomic properties—that is, without reference to existing measurements of thermal conductivity or other transport properties.
+This method uses Chapman-Enskog theory or Revised Enskog Theory to evaluate the thermal conductivity, taking fundamental intermolecular potentials as input, which are computed ab initio from a quantum mechanical description.